AIforEvents

 Final thoughts

-If you take one lesson from these seven stories, take this one: AI works best when your process is already clear.
+If one idea sticks, let it be this: AI works best when your process is already clear.

-Next in this series is a harder question: whether AI makes planners redundant.
-That post focuses on jobs and skills, not gadgets.
+Next we tackle a harder question: whether AI makes planners redundant.
+That piece focuses on jobs and skills, not gadgets.

 Keep reading